claha/claha/README.md

 # Hello, I'm Claes 👋

 Welcome to my GitHub profile!
-I'm a software engineer with over 10 years of experience, working with FPGA and ASIC, embedded Linux, and DevOps.
-As an engineer I continuously try to improve and automate my work and everyday life.
+I'm a software engineer with over 10 years of experience in FPGA, ASIC, embedded Linux, and DevOps.
+I continuously strive to improve and automate my work and everyday life.

 ## Projects